 4.2.4.
 Action plan going forward

-• Understanding this variation further, in order to target homes which may be at higher risk of further outbreaks will be considered by the Preventing COVID-19 in residential care settings group in the care setting as referring to those shielding or at higher risk of COVID-19 due to medical conditions and/or age.
+Understanding this variation further, in order to target homes which may be at higher risk of further outbreaks will be considered by the Preventing COVID-19 in residential care settings group

 5. Priority 4: Reducing health inequalities